xTrueF/CivicVoice/README.md

 Proposals are organised into three tiers:

-**Urgent Issues** — triggered automatically by live city data such as high unemployment, housing shortages or a budget deficit.
+**Urgent Issues**: triggered automatically by live city data such as high unemployment, housing shortages or a budget deficit.
 Up to 3 can be active at once.

-**Citizen Proposals** — general improvements influenced by the current mayor's specialty.
+**Citizen Proposals**: general improvements influenced by the current mayor's specialty.
 Up to 2 can be active at once.

-**Major Projects** — ambitious year-long undertakings like a new port or university campus.
+**Major Projects**: ambitious year-long undertakings like a new port or university campus.
 Marked complete manually when built in game.
 Up to 2 can be active at once.

 ## Contributing